“This world is but a canvas to our imagination” – Henry David Thoreau

 Current topics weighing on my mind include:

-- selling – I finally took the plunge with an Etsy store, but now I need to drive traffic.
+- selling – I finally took the plunge with an Etsy store, now I’m stressed about shipping.

 - galleries – How do I get local gallery representation?
 Am I qualified?